Diane Disney Miller

-Diane Marie Disney-Miller (December 18, 1933 – November 19, 2013) was the eldest daughter and only biological child of Walt Disney and his wife Lillian Bounds Disney.
-Diane co-founded the Walt Disney Family Museum alongside her family.
+Diane Marie Disney Miller (née Disney; December 18, 1933 – November 19, 2013) was the eldest daughter and only biological child of Walt Disney and his wife Lillian Bounds Disney.
+Miller co-founded the Walt Disney Family Museum alongside her family.
 She was president of the Board of Directors of the Walt Disney Family Foundation.

-Early life, education, and personal life
+Early and personal life and education

 Diane Marie Disney was born in Los Angeles on December 18, 1933.
 She attended Los Feliz Grammar School before moving to Immaculate Heart High School (Los Angeles) for junior high school and high school.
 Disney went on to study English at the University of Southern California.

 When she was 20 years old, Disney was introduced to 21-year-old University of Southern California student Ron Miller, a member of the USC Trojans football team, on a blind date after a University of California–USC game.
 They married in a small Episcopal church ceremony in Santa Barbara on May 9, 1954.
 Together, the couple had had seven children: Christopher (b.
 1954), Joanna (b.
 1956), Tamara (b.
 1958), Jennifer (later Miller-Goff; b.
 1960), Walter (b.
 1962), Ronald (b.
 1964), and Patrick (b.
 1966).
 Her husband then served in the Army and played professional football before Walt Disney convinced him to work for the Walt Disney Studios, and ascended from film directing and production to president and CEO of what is now The Walt Disney Company.

 Philanthropy

-Miller was a patron of the arts, as well as a lifelong classical music enthusiast and a generous philanthropist.
+Miller was a patron of the arts, as well as a lifelong classical music enthusiast and a philanthropist.

 Miller published a series of eight pieces for the Saturday Evening Post in 1956 titled "My Dad, Walt Disney", co-written with Pete Martin.
 In 1957 she published the book The Story of Walt Disney.
 After her husband was removed from his executive position at Walt Disney Productions in 1984, Miller began to limit her involvement with the company.

 After her husband joined the Disney company, Miller traveled to Napa Valley with her mother, Lillian, to visit several wineries.
 The trip inspired Miller to start a vineyard, with the possibility of a winery.
 With the children grown, Ron left the company and the entertainment industry in 1984.
 Both he and Diane went on to develop the renowned Silverado Vineyards Winery in Napa, which became their home.
 In 1976, the family purchased a large property along the Silverado Trail in the Stags Leap District.
 They planted Cabernet Sauvignon and Chardonnay and started making wine in 1981.
-They expanded the winery to only using estate-grown grapes, and Diane helped create a home and a family-like atmosphere rather than just a business.
+They expanded the winery to only process estate-grown grapes and Diane helped create the family home atmosphere rather than just a business.